deeksha-ms/deeksha-ms.github.io/_pages/about.md

-2.[July 2022] Attending ICML 2022 at Baltimore as Social Coordinator for WiML workshop 3.[Dec 2021] Awarded with Best Outgoing Female student in IEEE India Council by the Hope Foundation 4.[Nov 2021] Awarded with Institute Gold Medal from NITK Surathkal 5.[Aug 2021] Started PhD at JHU with departmental fellowship for the first year!
+2.[July 2022] Attending ICML 2022 at Baltimore as Social Coordinator for WiML workshop 3.[Dec 2021] Awarded with Best Outgoing Female student in IEEE India Council by the Hope Foundation 4.[Nov 2021] Awarded with Institute Gold Medal from NITK Surathkal 5.[Aug 2021] Started PhD at JHU with departmental fellowship for the first year